 Many air conditioning and industrial cooling systems require chilled water throughout the year.
-During fall, winter, and spring, a system's cooling tower or closed circuit cooling tower can produce water cool enough to eliminate the need to operate a chiller.
-This is known as free cooling or evaporative chilling.
+During fall, winter, and spring, a system's open or closed circuit cooling tower, hybrid cooler, or adiabatic cooler can produce water cool enough to either reduce or eliminate the need to operate a chiller.
+This is known as free cooling.
 There are too many variations among buildings and systems for these guidelines to be all inclusive.
 Therefore, it is important to contact your local BAC Representative to ensure that the system is properly sized and that all guidelines have been followed.

 Free cooling can be designed into new chilled water systems or retrofitted into existing systems.
 Even in warm climates, this process can produce energy savings.
-Money is saved by operating a cooling tower fan motor, which consumes about 0.2 kW/ton, rather than a chiller compressor motor, consuming about 0.6 to 0.8 kW/ton.
+Money is saved by operating a cooling tower fan motor, which consumes about 0.2 kW/ton, rather than a chiller compressor motor, consuming about 0.6 kW/ton.